AlexJaen/alexjaen.github.io/_posts/2023-06-13-pg-play-writeup-lampiao.md

 Linpeas found the following files with an interesting credentials:
 ![creds](\assets\images\pg-play-lampiao\15.JPG)

-This credentials allowed me to log in via SSH with "tiago" user
+This credentials allowed me to log in via SSH as "tiago" user
 ![kernel1](\assets\images\pg-play-lampiao\18.JPG)